 - Or within the above parameters but flying at airspeeds inappropriate for the conditions

 Rivaled only by Controlled Flight Into Terrain (CFIT) in magnitude and persistence, LOC-I presents a unique challenge to professional aviation as it highlights a serious deficiency in the pilot’s ability to deal with a variety of unusual flight attitudes and flight envelope excursions.
 Regrettably, current pilot training curricula, standards and certification requirements perpetuate this pilot-skill deficiency.

-In a report issued by Boeing in August 2015, LOC-I represents the most severe cause factor in commercial aviation over the past 10 years (as indicated in the figure to the right), resulting in the most crash-related fatalities from 2007 through 2016 – even more than CFIT.
-In fact, in these latest statistics, LOC-I is now twice as great as the next causal factor (CFIT); or looking at it a different way, is greater than the next two factors combined (CFIT + Runway Excursions).
+In a report issued by Boeing, LOC-I represents the most severe cause factor in commercial aviation over the past 10 years (as indicated in the figure to the right), resulting in the most crash-related fatalities from 2007 through 2017 – even more than CFIT.
+In fact, in these latest statistics, LOC-I is nearly twice as great as the next causal factor (CFIT); or looking at it a different way, is greater than the next two factors combined (CFIT + Runway Excursions).
 According to the Commercial Aviation Safety Team (CAST), there has been recent aviation-industry emphasis on fatalities being a more accurate representation of the severity of an accident as opposed to hull-losses that has historically been used as an indicator of crash severity.
 Aviation safety organizations and legislating agencies continue to accurately identify the lethality and severity of LOC-I.